zacklow28/tp/docs/UserGuide.md

 Adds a new patient to your VitaBook with their complete details.

-Format: `n/NAME g/GENDER h/HEIGHT w/WEIGHT no/PHONE e/EMAIL a/ADDRESS d/DIET pr/PRIORITY m/MEETING_DATE [al/ALLERGY]…​`
+Format: `add n/NAME g/GENDER h/HEIGHT w/WEIGHT no/PHONE e/EMAIL a/ADDRESS d/DIET pr/PRIORITY m/MEETING_DATE [al/ALLERGY]…​`

 <box type="tip" seamless>